banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 - Documentation maintenance

 This comprehensive approach ensures the refactoring will proceed methodically with appropriate attention to technical quality, user impact, and long-term maintainability.

+## Implementation Strategy

+### Version Control Strategy

+To manage this large-scale refactoring project effectively, we're following a dedicated branch approach:

+1. **Dedicated Refactoring Branch**
+   - Created a long-lived `refactoring/2025` branch for all refactoring work
+   - This branch isolates refactoring changes from the main development branch
+   - All refactoring PRs target this branch, not main

+2. **Module-Specific Commits**
+   - Each major module extraction will have its own dedicated commit
+   - Commit messages follow the pattern: "Implement [module] as part of refactoring"
+   - Example: "Implement logging service as first refactoring module"

+3. **Integration with Main Branch**
+   - When major milestones are completed, create PRs from `refactoring/2025` to `main`
+   - Each PR should represent a stable, tested state of the refactoring
+   - Code reviews required before merging milestone PRs

+4. **Merge Strategy**
+   - Use merge commits (with `--no-ff` flag) to preserve the refactoring history
+   - This creates a clear record of when refactoring changes were integrated
+   - Example: `git merge --no-ff refactoring/2025 -m "Merge Phase 2 refactoring: Core Infrastructure"`

+5. **Conflict Resolution**
+   - If feature work on `main` conflicts with refactoring:
+     - First, try to resolve conflicts in the PR
+     - For major conflicts, merge latest `main` into `refactoring/2025` and resolve there
+     - Document significant conflict resolutions

+6. **Version Tracking**
+   - Add version suffix to indicate refactored status: e.g., "2.0.0-refactor.1"
+   - Increment with each major milestone: "2.0.0-refactor.2", etc.
+   - Final refactored release will be "2.0.0"

+This approach ensures that refactoring work proceeds without disrupting ongoing feature development, while providing a clear path to integrate improvements incrementally.

+### Documentation Approach

+// ... existing code ...